kristinemlarson/gnssrefl/README.md

 <ol>

-* Archives are constantly changing their protocols.
+* Archives are *constantly* changing their file transfer protocols.
 If you find one in <code>gnssrefl</code> that doesn't work anymore, please fix it and let us know.
 Please test that it works for older and newer data.

 * If you would like to add an archive, please do so.
 Use the existing code in gps.py as a starting point.